Louth, Lincolnshire

 Louth (/laʊθ/) is a market town and civil parish in the East Lindsey district of Lincolnshire, England.
 Louth serves as an important town for a large rural area of eastern Lincolnshire.
-Visitor attractions include St James Church, Hubbard's Hills, the market, many independent retailers, and Lincolnshire's last remaining cattle market.
+Visitor attractions include St James' Church, Hubbard's Hills, the market, many independent retailers, and Lincolnshire's last remaining cattle market.

 Geography

 Louth is at the foot of the Lincolnshire Wolds where they meet the Lincolnshire Marsh.
 It developed where the ancient trackway along the Wolds, known as the Barton Street, crossed the River Lud.
 The town is east of a gorge carved into the Wolds that forms the Hubbard's Hills.
 This area was formed from a glacial overspill channel in the last glacial period.
 The River Lud meanders through the gorge before entering the town.

-To the direct southeast of Louth is the village of Legbourne, to the northeast is the village of Keddington, to the northwest is the village of South Elkington, and to the southwest is the village of Hallington.
-The towns of Wragby, Market Rasen, Horncastle, Mablethorpe, Grimsby and Alford are close to the town as well.
+Directly to the southeast of Louth is the village of Legbourne, to the northeast is the village of Keddington, to the northwest is the village of South Elkington, and to the southwest is the village of Hallington.
+The towns of Wragby, Market Rasen, Horncastle, Mablethorpe, Grimsby and Alford also are close to Louth.

 The Greenwich Meridian passes through the town and is marked on Eastgate with plaques on the north and south sides of the street, just east of the junction with Northgate, although this location is known to be incorrect as the line actually passes through a point just west of Eastgate's junction with Church Street.
 A three-mile (5 km) £6.6 million A16 Louth Bypass opened in 1991.
 The former route through the town is now designated as the B1520.